Lavender Bay Walk: Exploring Wendy’s Secret Garden & Milsons Point

-This Milson’s Point walk is a nice relaxing stroll that only takes an hour, longer if you stop, sit and soak up the views.
+This Lavender Bay walk is a nice relaxing stroll that only takes an hour, perhaps longer, if you stop, sit, and soak up the views.
+Beginning at Milsons Point, you will make your way to Wendy’s not so Secret Garden and enjoy some stunning harbour views.
 It’s great to combine with a walk across the Sydney Harbour Bridge.

-- Wendy’s Secret Garden at Lavender Bay, the perfect place for a picnic.
+- Wendy’s Secret Garden at Lavender Bay, the perfect place for a picnic or even a proposal

 So let’s begin.

 Start the Lavender Bay Walk at Milsons Point

 We will begin at Milson’s Point.
 You can take the train to Milson’s Point Station and follow the street down to the harbour.

 Alternatively, catch a ferry from Circular Quay to Milson’s Point Wharf.
 Whichever you choose perhaps do the reverse on the way back to the city.